Beirym/YouTube-Parser/README.md

 # youtube-parser
 Parsing videos from YouTube, information about them and statistics into a separate text file

+# How it works

+The user sends the program the ID of the YouTube channel from which the video needs to be parsed, after which the parser receives all the videos from this YouTube channel.
+When all the videos are received, the program creates a file to which information and video statistics will be added later.
+Then the parser receives information about each received video in turn and writes it to a file.

 # What you need to work

 You must have an account with an API key and connected Youtube API v3 in Google Cloud